Employee Theft Prevention Guide - Statics

 I. Theft Investigation Report

 Theft can occur at any company.
-It could be the theft of supplies, products, data, proprietary information, and anything else of monetary value.
+It could be the theft of supplies, products, data, proprietary information, or anything else of monetary value.
+Many times, trusted employees are the offenders.
+Clear policies and a proactive security system are vital to a Company’s overall success.

 II.
 Policy and Procedure Suggestions

-A. Create An Anti-Theft Culture
+Create An Anti-Theft Culture

-Many Companies use the words “unauthorized removal of company belongings both intangible and tangible.”
-The word theft is not a part of the definition because, in legal terms, theft requires a specific proven intent.
+- Define “Stealing”: Some individuals may see it as borrowing.
+Many Companies use the words “unauthorized removal of company belongings, both intangible and tangible.”
+The word theft is not part of the definition because, in legal terms, theft requires a specific proven intent.
+For companies, the purpose is not essential; instead, it establishes a definite rule against a particular behavior, which is necessary should the company choose to prosecute.

-Consistently enforce anti-theft policy at all levels of employees- terminations due to theft also help sets a precedent and reinforces the anti-theft message.
+- Set up posters and other messages: These can be seen and read daily to reinforce the anti-theft message.
+Consistently enforce the anti-theft policy at all levels of employees—terminations due to theft also help set a precedent and reinforce the anti-theft message.

-Smaller businesses may not have an internal investigation department; however, a written plan can help outline what will begin an investigation and the person who will look into the issue.
+- Management responsibilities: Management should know their responsibilities for setting an example and their role in providing sound leads to the internal investigation department regarding possible culprits.
+Smaller businesses may not have an internal investigation department; however, a written plan can help outline what will begin an investigation and who will look into the issue.

 B. Implement Employee Searches

-When creating a search policy, it is important to outline what search means.
-For example, anything outside of the body like purses, briefcases, backpacks, sacks, and computer bags- there is no need to touch or frisk employees.
+- Define “search policy”: When creating a search policy, it is essential to outline what search means.
+For example, there is no need to touch or frisk employees on anything outside of the body like purses, briefcases, backpacks, sacks, and computer bags.
+All employees, including management, should understand that there will be a circumstance requiring their bags to be checked.
+Make sure such circumstances are clear.

-Employees may refuse the search, which is their right.
+- Handling refusal: Employees may refuse the search, which is their right.
 It does not mean they have conducted a theft; it simply means they do not feel the policy is correct.
 Such a situation can escalate if not handled appropriately.
+Any refusal should be documented to establish a need for disciplinary action based on non-compliance.
+The refusing employee should be allowed to leave unless there is a compelling reason not to.
+Remember, they have a right to privacy.

 C. Setting up Controls

-Have daily reviews in place for situations involving cash, such as deposits.
+- Cash handling reviews: Have daily reviews in place for situations involving cash, such as deposits.

-Accurate recording of all valuable assets (use serial numbers and place logs) should be taken.
+- Asset recording: Accurate recording of all valuable assets (use serial numbers and place logs) should be taken.
 Always record, including date and time, an item like a laptop that has been stolen or is missing.

 III.
 Investigating Possible Theft